brandonchanfennimore/CookBook-Guide/README.md

 # The CookBook Club 🍔

 An interactive map where CookBook Club members can browse, add, and manage food recommendations around NYC.
+This website is a redirected page from a separate landing website.

 ## Features